olivierfriard/test/PITCHME.md

 ---

 There are a huge number of programming languages.

-One of the simplest
+We choosed to introduce Python because it is clear and have a readable syntax.